Nights you don't want to miss

 Agatha Christie’s The Mousetrap is the world’s longest-running play.
 This thrilling West End production is THE genre-defining murder mystery from the best-selling novelist of all time… case closed!

 As news spreads of a murder in London, a group of seven strangers find themselves snowed in at a remote countryside guesthouse.
 When a police sergeant arrives, the guests discover – to their horror – that a killer is in their midst!
-One by one, the suspicious characters reveal their sordid pasts.
 Which one is the murderer?
 Who will be their next victim?
 Can you solve this world-famous mystery for yourself?

 The cleverest murder mystery of British Theatre- The Telegraph